How to Choose a Kindergarten in Singapore (2026)

 After the Visit

-- Talk to your child (if they accompanied you) about what they thought
+- Talk to your child (if they came with you) about what they thought — their reaction matters

-- Talk to other parents at the centre if possible
+- Try to chat with other parents at the centre if the opportunity comes up

 Common Mistakes Parents Make When Choosing